 Distilling the concept to its roots, think of a SPAC as a type of blank check company that raises capital from investors through a specialized IPO.
 Sponsors form SPACs for to-be-determined (TBD – acronym madness) purposes, usually a future merger or acquisition target.

 Of course, not just anyone can or should establish a SPAC since, like any other type of investment, trust is an absolute requisite.
 Therefore, only experienced sponsors – both firms and individuals – with sterling reputations and demonstrated success in the space use SPACs to raise capital.

 A Brief History and Why SPACs are Back

 SPACs have a bit of a rocky history, through no fault of their own.
 They've been bouncing around the financial markets in some shape or form since the economic Wild West days of the 1980s.
 In those earliest iterations, they were a relatively unregulated group of open-ended, ill-defined offerings – at least compared to today's SPACs – often with extremely vague business plans and no particular investment targets in mind.
 Naturally, without today's regulatory environment to keep them in check, fraud was rampant.

-Thankfully, the SEC stepped in to provide some much needed boundaries for these entities, laying the groundwork for the modern SPAC.
+Thankfully, the SEC stepped in to provide some much needed boundaries for these shell companies, laying the groundwork for the modern SPAC.
 Since the 90s, their popularity has ebbed and flowed according to the health of the IPO market and economic environment.
-They surged in the years preceding the Great Recession, then virtually disappeared for a few years, only to reemerge like a financial Phoenix since 2015 or so.
+They surged in the years preceding the Great Recession, then virtually disappeared for a short time frame, only to reemerge like a financial Phoenix since 2015 or so.